giriselvansridhar/EDA-Tool/README.md

 ![image](https://github.com/user-attachments/assets/e6d14883-be7e-4a51-95b4-fb8edec7c241)

-In the **function folder** You will be find the core things we are working in this project.
+1.In the **function folder** You will be find the core things we are working in this project.
 (The Actual Core process Things)
+2. In the ** Front_End folder** We can find all the front end designs and the front_End_File There